 What times do the boats depart?

 The schedule changes from day to day, so please be sure to check your confirmation information.
 If we have to make a change on our end, we will reach out via telephone and email.

 Can I walk from Atlantis to the ticket booth?

 Yes.
 The Paradise Island Ferry Terminal is located directly across the street from Atlantis by the Marina Village and Marina.
-Our check-in window is located closer to most of the lobbies than some of the hotel’s own attractions.
+Our Welcome Center is located closer to most of the lobbies than some of the hotel’s own attractions.
 We are only a five minute walk from the Coral, Beach and Royal Towers lobbies.

 How big are your boats?
 Are they safe?
 Are they wheelchair accessible?

-We operate large double-decker, high-speed catamarans that are made to hold more than one-hundred people each.
-Each boat has life vests and is overseen by a licensed captain and two mates.
+We operate a fleet of ferries.
+We have large double-decker, high-speed catamarans that are made to hold more than 100 people each, however due to COVID protocols, we have limited the number of guests on each ferry.
+We also have some single deck ferries that are rated for a smaller number of guests.
+Each boat has life vests and is overseen by a licensed captain and mate.
 They are very safe and are wheelchair accessible for collapsible wheelchairs.

 How long is the boat ride?

-The boat ride to Blue Lagoon Island is approximately 20-minutes.
+The boat ride to Blue Lagoon Island from the Paradise Island Ferry Terminal is approximately 25-minutes.
 It is mandatory that our boat captains go slowly while cruising through Nassau Harbour.
 Once they have passed a certain point, the boat increases speed.